What temperature is a fever for babies and toddlers – and when should you take them to a doctor?

 - 37°C: considered a normal temperature for babies

 - 37.5°C: high temperature

 How can I bring my child's temperature down?

-It is distressing when your baby isn't well – but there are a few things you can do to help them feel better when they have a fever.
+It is distressing when your baby isn't well but there are a few things you can do to help them feel better when they have a fever.

-- Keep them at home if they usually go to nursery, a childminder or playgroup.
+- Keep them at home if they usually go to nursery, a childminder or playgroup

-As always, if you are concerned about your child's health then please seek medical advice.”
+As always, if you are concerned about your child's health then please seek medical advice.

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.